Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Problem and Model

 \subsubsection{Phase 1-Data Augmentation with Generative AI}

-As shown in Fig. \ref{fig:pic3}, we utilize generative AI to alleviate computational and data imbalance on edge devices, which are representative challenges in FL.
+As shown in Fig. \ref{fig:pic2}, we utilize generative AI to alleviate data imbalance on edge devices.
 By generating synthetic data, especially for underrepresented classes, the technique augments the datasets, enabling a transformation from Non-IID distributions to approximate IID conditions.
 Providing a practical solution for edge devices with limited or skewed datasets, this data synthesis method helps to achieve a more balanced learning environment.

 Let $\mathcal{D}^n = \{(x_i^n, y_i^n)\}_{i=1}^{|\mathcal{D}^n|}$ represent the local dataset at edge device $n$, where $x_i^n$ is the input data, and $y_i^n$ is the corresponding label.
 When certain classes are underrepresented in $\mathcal{D}^n$, a generative AI $\mathcal{G}$ is used to synthesize additional samples to balance the dataset: